suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

     3. ENC(payload,CEK)
 ~~~

-- The alternative is to encrypt a payload with a different CEK for each
+- The alternative is to encrypt the payload with a unique CEK for each
-recipient.
-This results in n-manifests.
+recipient, resulting in multiple manifests.
 This approach is useful when payloads contain
-information unique to a device.
-The encryption operation then effectively becomes
+device-specific information.
+In this case, the encryption operation becomes
-ENC(payload_i, CEK[Ri, S]).
-Assume that KEK[R1, S],..., KEK[Rn, S] have been generated
+ENC(payload_i, CEK[Ri, S]) where each recipient Ri receives a unique CEK.
+Assume
-for the different recipients using ES-DH.
-The following steps need to be made
+that KEK[R1, S],..., KEK[Rn, S] have been generated for the recipients using ES-DH.
-by the sender:
+The sender must then follow these steps:

 ~~~
     1.  for i=1 to n